BrozG/Rss_news-Feed-with-search-filter/README.md

-snapshots=get_wayback_snapshots(url, "fromDate", "toDate")//remember the format of yhe date
+snapshots=get_wayback_snapshots(url, "fromDate", "toDate")//remember the format of the date